deep-diver/ai-paper-reviewer/content/paper-reviews/2410.14596/index.md

 > </details>

-> Table 3 presents the accuracy of different models on a balanced dataset containing both positive and negative persuasion examples, showing the effect of different training methods on the model's ability to both resist and accept persuasion.
+> Table 3 presents the accuracy of different models on a balanced dataset containing both positive and negative persuasion examples, highlighting the impact of different training methods on model performance in handling both types of persuasion.

 {{< table-caption >}}